10 new ways with mincemeat

 Want to try making your own mincemeat instead?
 Try our speedy 10-minute mincemeat for a taste of Christmas in a jar.
+Indulge in the sweet, spiced richness of our mincemeat dessert, a harmonious blend of flavours that dance delightfully on the palate.

 Instead of crumbly shortcrust pastry, try wrapping your mincemeat in delicate layers of filo, as we do with our mincemeat samosas.
 Bake until golden and crisp, then serve warm with a dusting of icing sugar.
 Use sheets of ready-made pastry and you'll be all wrapped up in a flash.

 In need of a post-Christmas pick-me-up?
-Our pear & mincemeat crumble cake is ther perfect fusion of seasonal fruit, classic flavours and spiced mincemeat.
-It’s delicious served warm with lashings of custard.
+Our pear & mincemeat crumble cake is the perfect fusion of seasonal fruit, classic flavours and spiced mincemeat.
+It's delicious served warm with lashings of custard.
 The combination of soft sponge and crispy crumble topping is an irresistible mix.

 Find more showstopping sponges in our festive cake recipe collection.